acook/remedy/README.markdown

 `Remedy::Partial` has the subclasses `Header`, `Footer`, and `Content`.

-You can use the above classes to divide your Views into 3 seperate pieces.
-Content will be truncated as needed to accomodate the header and footer and the dimensions of the console.
+You can use the above classes to divide your Views into 3 separate pieces.
+Content will be truncated as needed to accommodate the header and footer and the dimensions of the console.
 You can also specify the cursor/scroll position of the content being drawn, and when specifying headers or footers, you must.

 ```ruby
   include Remedy